slychika/CSCI3155PDF/README.md

 Note that if you change the name of any file you have to change it everywhere it is called.

 I think there were a few other small dependencies that i may have had to install to get generate to work, but I think that is explained in Baker's readme.

-Alright, I think that is it.
-If any of you get a slide timer to run, post to piazza and push to edit this!
-Let me know if you have any other questions!

-Good luck, and DFTBA,

-Heather

 #Option 2: Shell Script
 **(by Hannah Thomas)**